 When Your Child Has Congenital Muscular Torticollis

 Your newborn has congenital muscular torticollis, a harmless and very treatable condition.
 Congenital means present at birth.
 Torticollis is twisting or bending of the neck.
 In this case, the bending is due to a neck muscle that is too tight or too short.
 This muscle pulls on the head and causes the head to turn and bend to the side.
-Torticollis is also called “wry neck.”
+Torticollis is also called “wry neck" or "twisted neck.”
 In certain cases, your child may see a pediatric orthopedist (doctor specializing in treating bone and joint problems in children) for an evaluation.

 What causes congenital muscular torticollis?

 It is not clear why some children are born with muscular torticollis.
 Possible causes include: